lyraproj/servicesdk/README.md

 # servicesdk
-Repository containing the stuff common to loader, wf-engine, and plugins for Genesis
+Repository containing the stuff common to loader, wf-engine, and plugins for Lyra